 - Complete the feedback form or complaints form via our website.
 Click the buttons below to access the forms

 - Write a letter to Activ at PO Box 446, Wembley, WA, 6913

 Watch the video to find out more about how to make a complaint at Activ.
 Video presented by Activ customers Sarah and Adam.
 Video script written by Sarah.

-You are welcome to have a support person or advocate assist you to raise a complaint or feedback; we can help you access independent advocacy support if you need to.
+You are welcome to have a support person or advocate assist you to raise a complaint or feedback and we can help you access independent advocacy support if you need to.
 Please let us know if you would like to engage an advocate or any other support, and if you have any preferred communication method so we can help arrange this for you.